aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - No dependencies from other mods or scripts;
 - Manually define which markers the faction can use as spawn-points;
-- Sectorize which groups can spawn through many sectorized spawn-point options of their faction;
 - Create unlimited different types of spawn-points:
 - - **Common spawn:** for units and ground vehicles;
 - - **Vehicle spawn:** exclusive for ground vehicles;